 “Big jobs usually go to the men who prove their ability to outgrow small ones.” – Theodore Roosevelt

 My stepfather has a small boat.
 He’s a good fisherman and loves taking the grandkids out on the lake where I trust him entirely.
-While there are only a few people I trust as much as him piloting a boat with my kids on it, if I were to purchase a yacht and sail it down the east coast to the Caribbean, could he do it?
+While there are only a few people I trust as much as him piloting a boat with my kids on it, if I were to purchase a yacht and let him sail it down the east coast to the Caribbean, could he, do it?
 Sure.
 Maybe.
 I think he’d make it.
 Would he be the best and most efficient at it?
 Nope.
 (It sure would be a fun ride though!)

 As your life changes, your wealth builds and your career advances, your needs change too.
 What worked for you financially 10 years ago may no longer be the best solutions for you today.
 So how do you know whether you’ve outgrown your current financial advisor?
 Today we’ll discuss a few clues.

 One area to consider, is when you realize that you’re paying a massive amount of taxes, but your advisor is not proactively working on solutions to mitigate that exposure.
 If you are a successful executive you will be paying a painful amount in taxes, but there are many creative strategies to potentially limit that exposure.
 If your advisor is not planning and evaluating strategies for you, it’s time to start looking at new options.